dgapitts/pg-ora-demo-scripts/exceeding_work_mem/README.md

 createdb dave
 pgbench -i -d dave
 ```
+for example running this on my home laptop
 ```
 (base) ~/projects/pg-ora-demo-scripts/exceeding_work_mem $ pg_ctl init -D /usr/local/var/postgres
 The files belonging to this database system will be owned by user "dave".